 An application-based course is one that can only be taken by students who have applied and been accepted into the course prior to the beginning of registration.
 Emails are sent to all ATEC students prior to registration, detailing which courses require an application and what materials (portfolio, etc.) are required to apply.
 Students who do not apply for an application-based course, or apply but are not accepted, cannot register for the course.

 This word has several definitions, depending on the context.
 The primary way you'll see this word used is in reference to several state-mandated "check-ins" during your undergraduate career.
 The state requires departments to check up on student progress several times throughout the student's degree.
-Currently, ATEC conducts three audits: Pathway Check-in, Capstone Check-in, and Graduation Audit.
+Currently, ATEC conducts three audits: Pre-Pathway/Concentration Check-in, Pre-Capstone Check-in, and Graduation Audit.
 The Pathway and Capstone check-ins are performed asynchronously through a survey and email response.
 Students fill out the survey questions on their own time, and their advisor will respond to their answers after submission.
 For Graduation Audits, contact your advisor directly.

 The Capstone course (ATCM 4398) is one of three ways of completing the Capstone Project, the other two being Honors Capstone and Senior Seminar.
 To enroll in the Capstone course, a student must be selected by a faculty member during the Capstone selection process for one-on-one work.
 During the semester, the student will work on their Capstone Project individually, with support and guidance from the faculty member supervising that student.
-Students enrolled in the Capstone course are required to participate in two Capstone Critique sessions during their enrollment semester.

 Capstone is the final "senior project" within ATEC.
 Students graduating in fall or spring will complete their Capstone during their graduating semester.
 Students graduating in summer will complete their Capstone during the spring semester immediately prior to their graduating summer.
 The Capstone project must build upon skills acquired during a student's time at ATEC, and must be both involved enough to merit 3 upper-level credit hours and narrow enough in scope to be completed by an individual student in one semester.
 The three courses that can be used to complete the Capstone project are Senior Seminar, Capstone (course), and Honors Capstone.